 Why voice technology will improve call centre efficiency

 As a fintech business, our core business is profit.
 We spend a lot of time crunching numbers and speaking with managers in various verticals about their pain points and bottlenecks.
-A recurring source of concern, is the required financial and human resources to properly process incoming calls.
+A recurring source of concern is the required financial and human resources to process incoming calls properly.

 Large B2B companies often struggle with the costs of handling inbound phone calls.
 On average, an incoming call costs about €5 to be handled by a person.
 For a large enterprise handling thousands of calls per day, that number quickly adds up.
 The unflattering truth, however, is that the vast majority of inbound calls concern simple questions that can be answered just as thoroughly by the technology that powers today’s most popular voice assistants.

 At Alphacomm, we’ve developed a new way to tackle this old problem.
-By leveraging our decades of experience in customer service systems as well as the latest breakthroughs in voice recognition, we are soon launching an automated voice activated customer service platform for use in call centres.
+By leveraging our decades of experience in customer service systems as well as the latest breakthroughs in voice recognition, we recently launched an automated voice-activated customer service platform for use in call centres.

 Once implemented, call centre staff will no longer need to handle repetitive questions such as ‘how can I pay’ or requests for payment arrangements.
-Our platform will be able to joyfully answer the phone with a script along the lines of “Hi, this Company X, what can I do for you today?”
-The customer will start talking and based on the input received, the voice will detect the reason for the call, conduct a positive ID check and proceed to either provide the customer with the answer to the query or if necessary, direct the customer to a live agent.
+Our platform is able to joyfully answer the phone with a script along the lines of “Hi, this Company X, what can I do for you today?”
+The customer starts talking and based on the input received, the voice detects the reason for the call, conducts a positive ID check and proceed to either provide the customer with the answer to the query or if necessary, direct the customer to a live agent.

-Dubbed ‘digital assistant’ for now, the new solution ticks a lot of boxes.
-For starters, businesses will no longer need to hide their phone number to prevent their staff from being inundated by phone calls.
-We’ve calculated that implementing the digital assistant will result in an average reduction in call load of about 30% to 60%.
+Dubbed Digital Assistant, the new solution ticks a lot of boxes.
+For starters, businesses no longer need to hide their phone number to prevent their staff from being inundated by phone calls.
+We’ve calculated that implementing the Digital Assistant will result in an average reduction in call load of about 30% to 60%.

 This is especially beneficial as most customers still regard the phone as the preferred service channel.
 An added benefit of the increased call volume is that it also makes it easier for customers with low literacy levels to get in touch with customer service.

-The efficiencies gained from automating a call centre translates into higher productivity as well as improved customer satisfaction.
+The efficiencies gained from automating a call centre translate into higher productivity as well as improved customer satisfaction.
 The offloading of easy calls onto the automated system means that call centre staff are free and better able to handle the more difficult questions from customers who really benefit from the extra personal attention.
-Moreover, companies will be able to do all that while also significantly lowering their operational costs.
+Moreover, companies are able to do all that while also significantly lowering their operational costs.

-Implementing Alphacomm’s digital assistant allows debt collection agencies and financial departments to:
+Implementing the Digital Assistant allows debt collection agencies and financial departments to: